David K. Smith, 19 January 2018

 Artificial intelligence based on our own so-called intelligence is doomed to fail just as we have, so we're not about to perish at the hands of "killer robots" or other AI nonsense.
 Why is anyone afraid of killer robots anyway?
 We have bombs that can wipe out whole continents, and we're perilously close to finding out first-hand what that might be like due to one of the most stupid people we've ever had in the White House—and he's there thanks in large part to our technology being misused against ourselves.
 Come on, a third-rate reality TV show celebrity becoming the most powerful man on the planet?
 What's wrong with this picture?
 We've well and truly lost our collective minds.

 I hope I'm wrong, but I predict it will only get worse from here.
-When Oprah seems like a better alternative to what we've got, it's all over.
+When Oprah is floated as a better alternative to what we've got, it's all over.
 There's no hope for us, and just as well: we get what we deserve.
 We've ruined the planet, and we're about to ruin any hope of recovering from that eventuality by placing our trust in technology.
 Not that technology is inherently evil; it's simply a tool—increasingly being wielded by the worst of humanity, instead of the best.
 As but one telling example, some of Facebook's developers have admitted that they've created an additive, destructive monster.

 Hey, Google, go screw yourself.